SystemsApproach/private5g/cloud.rst

 As shown in :numref:`Figure %s <fig-ace>`, ACE hosts two additional microservice-based subsystems on top of this platform; they collectively implement *5G-as-a-Service*.
-The first subsystem, SD-RAN, is the SDN-based implementation of the Radio Access Network described in Chapter 4.
+The first subsystem, SD-RAN, is the SDN-based implementation of the Radio Access Network described --seems wrong in Chapter 4.
 It controls the small cell base stations deployed throughout the enterprise.
 The second subsystem, SD-Core, is an SDN-based implementation of the User Plane half of the Mobile Core